 We want to make our campers feel as much at home as possible while they're staying at our campground.The KOA campground business is a family affair, as the Martin family, owners of the Lynden/Bellingham, KOA, in Washington, have proven over the years.

-Thirty-four years later the campground is still in the family.
-Marty and Eddy are now partners in the business.
-Their sister Vicki is the Operations Manager.
-Vicki says "We treat everyone like family, and make our campers feel as much at home as possible while they're staying at our campground.
-We want everyone to experience the same joys of camping we grew up with and still love today.
+All these years later the campground is still in the family.
+Eddy, Terri and Vicki are now partners in the business.
+Vicki says, "We treat everyone like family, and make our campers feel as much at home as possible while they're staying at our campground.
+We want everyone to experience the same joys of camping we grew up with and still love today."